 We do Brand Personality.

 Our service aims not to describe how to achieve the main company goal.
 But to identify the brand personality and fundamental principles in behavior, appearance, and decision-making logic.
-Regardless of the company's further goals, these principles will help the whole team act in sync and form a uniform brand image.
+These principles will help the team act in sync and form a uniform brand image regardless of the company's further goals.

 The main stages of Brand Personality are:

 We start with understanding and gaining a deep insight into your product and your company.
 We invite the client's team to complete a questionnaire to determine the archetype, core values, and brand perception from within the company.